Who are you?

 The best part of this being a hobby rather than a job is not having to take orders from anyone else and having full creative freedom to work on any figure I want.

 My to-do list is quite extensive and pretty well encompasses all the figures that I think I have a reasonable chance of creating at some point over the course of the next several years.
-Some of these are comparatively easy, others are just barely on the outer edge of what I feel is possible.
-Chances are, if a figure isn't on the to-do list, it isn't because I haven't thought of it, it's because it has some complicated design element that would make it very difficult or time-consuming to sculpt and I either don't have the skill or the inclination to devote months of my free towards attempting to recreate it (badly).
+Some of these are comparatively easy, others are just barely on the outer edge of what I feel is possible given quite a bit of effort.
+Chances are, if a figure isn't on the to-do list, it isn't because I haven't thought of it, it's because it has some complicated design element that would make it very difficult or time-consuming to sculpt and I either don't have the skill or the inclination to devote months of my free time towards attempting to recreate it (badly).

 How do you pick what figure to work on next?